Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Cliff Martin, fishing in the 1960s at Lakes Entrance using his creation the Seamartin surf casting reel.

 Seamartin identification aluminium plate fitted to all wood models upon patent approval registration.
-Reels produced prior to patent approval during the 1950s, were kindly entrusted by Cliff Martin to close friends, without an identification patent plate.
+Reels produced before patent approval during the 1950s were kindly entrusted by Cliff Martin to close friends, without an identification patent plate.

 Seamartin first production models were produced with Brass oscillators.